ChristosGeorgiou/cg-static/README.md

 # Gulp Toolkit v3

-A collection of gulp-tasks for static website build automation.
+A collection of gulp tasks for generate static sites.

-**Multi project support feature is dropped at v3**
+Multi project support feature **is dropped at v3**

 ## Usage